It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 You want to be assured the pilot isn't going to fly you to your death.

-The company says, we can pretty much guarantee it because we have every bit of data and information on our pilots that you can possibly have.
+The company says, we can pretty much guarantee it because we have every bit of data and information on our pilots that you could possibly have.

 We have what they've told us.